Bob Plunkett, OCB First Music Director 1986 to 1997

 By the early 1980’s, The Orillia Kiltie Band and the Orillia Silver Band had both ceased operations.
 Since the 3 high school music programs at Orillia District Collegiate and Vocational Institute (ODCVI), Twin Lakes Secondary School (TLSS) and Park Street Collegiate Institute (PSCI) were flourishing, by 1986 there was a large cadre of unemployed band musicians in the community looking for a place to play.

-I was chatting with Susie Horne, a former PSCI trombonist, during the PSCI 25th anniversary celebration.
+I was chatting with Susie French (Horne), a former PSCI trombonist, during the PSCI 25th anniversary celebration.
 She remarked that there was a need for a community band.
 By chance, a friend of mine, Bob Plunkett had retired as head of music at Parkdale Collegiate in Toronto the previous year.
 He and his wife Gladys had moved to Bass Lake.
 I suggested that we approach him about forming a community band.

 I arranged a meeting with Susie, Jeff Day (Packet and Times editor) and myself with the Plunkett’s.
 We explained what we had in mind and asked if he would consider conducting such a band.
 Before he had a chance to respond, Gladys interjected that he “sure would”.
 It seems that Bob did not have enough to do in retirement and was getting underfoot with Gladys.